philipqlu/amod-toronto/README.md

 Autonomous Mobility-on-Demand (AMoD) simulation and analysis pipeline for Toronto.

+## Overview
+Driverless, autonomous vehicles (AVs) pose sweeping implications for the future of our cities and roads, from congestion to the design and usage of public spaces.
+In Ontario, the Ministry of Transportation has allowed AVs to be tested on public roads under certain conditions.
+Though it may be years still before fully autonomous vehicles roam our streets, we are at a critical window of opportunity to anticipate and plan for their impacts on our cities and citizens.
+In this project, I test different operating scenarios of autonomous, mobility-on-demand (AMoD) vehicle fleets in the City of Toronto.
+This pipeline includes generating a synthetic trips dataset and using the AMoDeus library to create, run, and view agent-based models of AV fleets.
+After running the simulation, I explore how metrics such as passenger wait times and fleet travel distances vary across different operating policies and income and age groups.

 ## Installation
-* To use data_utils:
+To use data_utils:
 ```
 cd data_utils
 pip install -r requirements.txt
 ```
-* You will need `GDAL` for the postprocessing notebook.
+You will need `GDAL` for the postprocessing notebook.
 Install by going to https://pypi.org/project/GDAL/ or running `conda install GDAL`.
-* To configure AMoDeus, follow the `README.md` in [amod](https://github.com/philipqlu/amod-toronto/amod) and [amodtaxi](https://github.com/philipqlu/amod-toronto/amodtaxi).
+To configure AMoDeus, follow the `README.md` in [amod](https://github.com/philipqlu/amod-toronto/amod) and [amodtaxi](https://github.com/philipqlu/amod-toronto/amodtaxi).